mdodovic/VLSI-Verification/README.md

       ADD[4]: PASS!

-      Add operation functionality: add out value and value from input.
+      Add operation functionality: add out value and value from the input.
 If there is any carry this will be stored in msb.

       SUB[5]: FAIL!

-      Sub operation functionality: sub out value with value from input.
+      Sub operation functionality: sub out value with value from the input.
 If there is any borrow this will be stored in msb.
-Instead, it add out value and value from input.
+Instead, it adds value and value from the input.
 Two successive blocks for representation:
       ```
       input = 00111011
       #  expect {msb = 0, output = 01000010, lsb = 0} // initial state